About

 Joseph McMillan

-The Committee on Heraldry of the New England Historic Genealogical Society is the oldest non-governmental heraldic body in the world.
-The Committee was established in 1864 within the New England Historic Genealogical Society, to “collect and preserve information in regard to heraldry.”
+The Committee on Heraldry at American Ancestors is the oldest non-governmental heraldic body in the world.
+The Committee was established in 1864 to “collect and preserve information in regard to heraldry.”
 The Committee’s heraldic interests are national in scope, embracing the use of heraldry and coats of arms throughout the current United States and all its colonial predecessors.

 Committee on Heraldry badge

 To advance the study of family history in America and beyond, we educate, inspire, and connect people through our scholarship, collections, and expertise.
-Founded in 1845, the New England Historic Genealogical Society (NEHGS) is the country’s leading resource for family history research.
+Founded in 1845, the American Ancestors is the country’s leading resource for family history research.
 We help genealogists of all skill levels improve their knowledge and understanding of their family and its place in history.
 We provide our award-winning website, AmericanAncestors.org, as the online repository for more than 1.4 billion searchable names from America and beyond.

 American Ancestors Research Center